-- 1. An alien admitted under a visa waiver program; - 2.
-An alien is transit (C) or in transit without a visa (TWOV); - 3.
+- 1. A noncitizen admitted under a visa waiver program; - 2.
+A noncitizen is transit (C) or in transit without a visa (TWOV); - 3.
 A crewman (D); - 4.
-A fiancé(e) (K-1) or his or her dependent (K-2); - 5.
-A spouse of a U.S. citizen (K-3) or his or her dependent (K-4); - 6.
+A fiancé(e) (K-1) or their dependent (K-2); - 5.
+A (K-3) spouse or their K-4 dependent; - 6.
 A J-1 exchange visitor who was admitted in J-1 status for the purpose of receiving graduate medical training; - 7.
 A J-1 exchange visitor subject to the foreign residence requirement who has not received a waiver of that requirement; and - 8.
 An M-1 student to an H classification, if training received as an M-1 helped him or her qualify for H classification.

-Special Instructions for Certain Beneficiaries in the CNMI.
+Special Instructions for Certain Beneficiaries in the CNMI

-An alien who was admitted to the CNMI prior to November 28, 2009 may not currently hold a Federal nonimmigrant classification that permits a change of status.
+An noncitizen who was admitted to the CNMI prior to November 28, 2009 may not currently hold a Federal nonimmigrant classification that permits a change of status.
 However, in certain situations, a petitioner may request that the beneficiary be granted initial status in the CNMI.
 This will allow certain beneficiaries who were present in the CNMI prior to the transition date and are currently lawfully present in the CNMI in parole status to be granted an initial nonimmigrant status without having to depart the CNMI.